-There’s some things I don’t agree with in Men Are from Mars, Women Are from Venus.
+There are some things I don’t agree with in Men Are from Mars, Women Are from Venus.
 However, I still recommend it because it will definitely help give you insight on certain things about yourself and your relationship.
-I know it certainty helped put things in perspective, even if I didn’t agree with everything.
+I know it certainly helped put things in perspective, even if I didn’t agree with everything.

 And just like the real weather, these seasons don’t always seem to go in order.
 Some seasons might last a short time, and some seasons might seem to go on forever.
 That’s only the natural progression of love.

 To keep the magic of love alive, we have to be flexible.
-We must cater to our partner’s need.
+We must cater to our partner’s needs.
 We also must focus on healing and loving ourselves.

 - 5 Life Lessons My First Love Taught Me